MoldyMacaroniX/dashword.net/_src/pages/verified.md

 In addition, the respective platform above that meets the verified badge requirements must be involved in Geometry Dash.

+{% alert %}
+Some exceptions to these requirements are made for Dashword staff and official Dashword partners.
+But otherwise, you need to meet these requirements to get verified.
+{% endalert %}

 You also must be an author on this website — *we can't verify you if you don't have any articles!*

 # I meet the requirements, now what?